MicrosoftDocs/azure-devops-docs/docs/user-guide/connect-team-projects.md

 To start planning and tracking work, see [Get started with Agile tools to plan and track work](../work/backlogs/overview.md).

-### User organizations and licensing
+### User accounts and licensing

-To connect to a team project, you need your organization added to the team project.
-This is typically done by the [organization owner (VSTS)](../organizations/accounts/add-organization-users-from-user-hub.md) or a [project administrator](../organizations/security/set-project-collection-level-permissions.md).
+To connect to a team project, you need your user account added to the team project.
+This is typically done by the [account owner (VSTS)](../organizations/accounts/add-account-users-from-user-hub.md) or a [project administrator](../organizations/security/set-project-collection-level-permissions.md).

-VSTS provides access to the first 5 organization users free.
-After that, you need to [pay for more users (VSTS)](../organizations/billing/buy-basic-access-add-users.md).
-For on-premises TFS, each organization must have a TFS client access license (CAL).
+VSTS provides access to the first 5 account users free.
+After that, you need to [pay for more users (VSTS)](../billing/buy-basic-access-add-users.md).
+For on-premises TFS, each user account must have a TFS client access license (CAL).
 All Visual Studio subscriptions and paid VSTS users include a TFS CAL.
 Find out more about licensing from the [Team Foundation Server pricing page](https://visualstudio.microsoft.com/team-services/tfs-pricing).

 In addition, you can provide access to stakeholders in your organization who will have limited access to select features as described in [Work as a Stakeholder](../organizations/security/get-started-stakeholder.md?toc=/vsts/user-guide/toc.json&bc=/vsts/user-guide/breadcrumb/toc.json).